1. Click Here to view FAQ’s En Espanol

 • Has the proposed insured had within the past 5 years: heart disease; chest pains; high blood pressure; stroke; diabetes; cancer; tumor; kidney disease; blood disorder (excluding any testing for HIV antibodies); liver diseases; lung disease; or other known health impairments?

-If you are under age 71, you can enroll with guaranteed issue during your first enrollment opportunity.
-If you do not enroll at this time, you can enroll during the LTC annual enrollment period which will be held in [March] however, you will have to be approved for coverage by responding to the modified guarantee issue medical questions.
+The annual enrollment period will be February 2-27, 2026, with coverage effective April 1, 2026.
+If you enroll during this time and are under age 71 at the time the policy goes into effect, you can enroll or increase your current coverage (up to $200,000 in life insurance coverage) without approval.
+If you do not enroll at this time, you can enroll during the next LTC annual enrollment period however, you will have to be approved for coverage by responding to the modified guarantee issue medical questions.

-If you are age 71 through 75 you can enroll during this first open enrollment period or during the annual open enrollment period.
-You will need to answer medical questions and be approved for coverage during the first and annual enrollment periods.
+If you are aged 71 through 75 you can enroll during this or a subsequent annual open enrollment period.
+You will need to answer medical questions and be approved for coverage.

 Your spouse/domestic partner aged 18 to 70 is eligible to apply if you (the employee) also apply for coverage.
 Your spouse/domestic partner can apply for a policy amount up to $25,000 by answering one disability question.
 The question to qualify for coverage: Is the proposed insured now disabled – i.e., unable to engage in normal activity due to physical or mental impairment?